Southeastern Pomo language

 Southeastern Pomo, also known by the dialect names Elem Pomo, Koi Nation Lower Lake Pomo and Sulfur Bank Pomo, is one of seven distinct languages comprising the Pomoan language family of Northern California.
 In the language's prime, Southeastern Pomo was spoken primarily in an area surrounding East Lake and Lower Lake, in Lake County, along the eastern coast of Clear Lake, in Northern California by the Pomo people.
 Southeastern Pomos inhabited an area on the northern bank of Cache Creek, and the Sulfur Bank Rancheria.
 Dialectal differences between the two sites of habitation seem to be minimal, and may be limited to a small number of lexical differences.
+Only one person, Loretta Kelsey, can speak the language as of 2023.

 Phonology

 Vowels

 Southeastern Pomo has six vowels, as depicted in the following table.
 Vowels that are inserted via epenthesis sometimes depend upon the adjacent consonants.
 Because of the variability of inserted vowels, they have been hypothesized to be excrescent.
 Southeastern Pomo is the only language in the Pomoan language family with only a marginal vowel length distinction.